 What Other Trail Running Shoes Should You Consider?

 The Brooks Cascadia 16 is a tough trail runner built for trails through rugged terrain.
 It's a traditional model that offers extra comfort for heel and forefoot strikers alike.
 The newest iteration sees an updated fit that some like and others don't, but it is a good shoe for stability, excellent traction, and options for a wider fit.
-If the stability, thick cushion, and wide fit appeal to you, but you still want to check out a few other models, we recommend the Altra Lone Peak 5 if you are open to a zero drop design.
-If you want a more sensitive shoe that still offers substantial cushion, the Salomon S/Lab Ultra 3 is one of our favorites.
+If the stability, thick cushion, and wide fit appeal to you, but you still want to check out a few other models, we recommend the Altra Lone Peak 6 if you are open to a zero drop design.
+If you want a more sensitive shoe that offers a great trail-feel, the Salomon S/Lab Ultra 3 is one of our favorites.
+If you prefer a bit more cushion, we can't recommend the HOKA Torrent 2 enough.

 — Amber King